dotmesh-io/docs/hugo/content/references/api.md

 ### Information.

-Informational API methods just return some information about the Dotmesh server.
+Informational API methods return information about the dotmesh cluster, its users, and individual instances.
 They're not all that exciting or useful for most people, but they're a good place to start getting to grips with the API because of their simplicity.

 #### DotmeshRPC.Ping.

 Use this to check that the Dotmesh server is alive.
 It doesn't do anything - it just returns the same response, to confirm that, yes, the server is running.

+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.
 ```json